Working in retirement

 Old-age pension

 A person can retire on an old-age pension flexibly between the ages 63 and 68 when they stop the work from which they retire.
+In 2022, the age limit rose to 64 years.
 In addition to the general rule, there are certain exceptional groups of people in the public sector who can retire on an old-age pension before reaching their retirement age.
 Such groups are, for example, employees of the armed forces.

 Drawing an old-age pension does not prevent the recipient from working, nor does the income earned in retirement affect the payment of the pension.
 Pension for work done in retirement is granted at the age of 68 at the earliest.